robertklep/nefit-easy-core/README.md

 This allows retrieving specific URI's from the backend.

 A non-exhaustive list of URI's can be found [here](https://github.com/robertklep/nefit-easy-core/wiki/List-of-endpoints).
+And @marcelrv has done a great job of documenting a lot of endpoints, the results of which can be found [here](https://github.com/marcelrv/nefit_easy_protocol).

 #### Writing data